Imagine Your Mobile Phone With An Exhaust Pipe...

 |1 July 2015|

 This would make smartphones greener too.
-Lithium batteries are harmful to the environment and has a tendency to catch fire.
-These hydrogen cells would only produce an imperceptible amount of water vapour and heat as by product.
+Lithium batteries are harmful to the environment and have a tendency to catch fire.
+These hydrogen cells would only produce an imperceptible amount of water vapour and heat as a by-product.
 Moreover, hydrogen is a green alternative to the traditional method of charging your smartphones.
 This will lead to greener mobiles and green communication.

 The cells designed is only a prototype and it is years away from being released in the market.
 It is believed that Intelligent Energy has been working closely with Apple in order to develop the battery technology though Apple hasn’t yet confirmed whether it will use hydrogen-powered cells in the future.
 For its commercial launch, Intelligent Energy would provide a disposable cartridge that would slot into the bottom of future smartphones.